Julien-R44/adonis-vscode-extension/README.md

 # Configuration

 - `nodePath`: The path to the node executable.
-- `useUnixCd`: Use Unix-style cd for windows terminals ( Useful when using Cygwin or Git Bash )
+- `useUnixCd`: Use Unix-style `cd` for windows terminals (Useful when using Cygwin or Git Bash)
-- `quickJump`: Enable quick jump by using Ctrl + Click
+- `quickJump`: Enable quick jump by using <kbd>Ctrl</kbd> + <kbd>Click</kbd>
 - `runMigrationInBackground`: Run migration/seeds commands in background.
 By default, they are executed in the built-in terminal of VSCode so that you can see the output.

 # Known Issues
-Below is the list of unsupported features (for the moment), feel free to make a PR if you want them to be delivered faster:
+Below is the list of unsupported features (for the moment) by the extension, feel free to make a PR if you'd like to contribute to the project:
 - Edge Links Provider for [Component as tags](https://docs.adonisjs.com/guides/views/components#components-as-tags)
 - Edge Links Provider for `@includeIf` tag

 ## IntelliSense while typing
 In the context of controller and view autocompletion, we are inside strings.
 By default, VSCode totally disables the display of IntelliSense suggestions inside strings.
-So if you want to see the autocompletion of your controllers and views, you will have to press CTRL+Space to manually trigger IntelliSense.
+If you want to see the autocompletion of your controllers and views, you will have to press <kbd>Ctrl</kbd> + <kbd>Space</kbd> to manually trigger IntelliSense.

-If you want the suggestions while typing, you can add this to your VSCode configuration :
+If you want the suggestions while typing, you can add this to your VSCode settings:

 ```json
 "editor.quickSuggestions": {